wellspringcp/wellspring/01-principles/01-principles-apologia.md

 In the same way, the preparation for war readiness may require the government to purchase assets, geographical locations etc whose control is essential.

+On laws which require the maintenance of logs and records which are of interest to common law plaintiffs, the aim here is to encourage papertrails at those entities which sit between parties as a witness or service provider in order to act as a disincentive against violations of private property law.
+Such papertrails may be mandated by the legislature for such things as telecomms companies being required to maintain X years of text message backlog or call logs; or mail (both physical and electronic) service providers being required to preserve X years of logs.

 ### Rights protected by `WS`

 Left unimpeded, most indepagents are capable of exercising each of these rights.
 It is therefore their right, **by right**, to exercise them subject only to the principle of non-interference (private property law).